jaalto/project--emacs-epackage-template/README.rst

     echo upstream > epackage/format

     # ...
 Now edit and remove files as needed in epackage/ dorectory
-    # ... commit, push to Github, contact Sources List mainteiner
+    # ... commit, push to Github

 That's it.
-See the above instructions for more information.
+Notify `Sources List`_ maintaner about your repository.
+More information can be found elsewhere in this document.

 Keeping up to date with the upstream
 ------------------------------------